-- 7. If drug abuse is suspected, the student will be dismissed from clinical and be required to be tested at the student's expense.
+- 6. Students are not allowed to eat on any of the units. - 7.
+Parking will be at the discretion of each clinical agency, and students will adhere accordingly. - 8.
+If drug abuse is suspected, the student will be dismissed from clinical and be required to be tested at the student's expense.
 Students must obtain drug screening immediately after the request.
-Failure to complete testing immediately may result in disciplinary action up to and including dismissal from the program. - 8.
+Failure to complete testing immediately may result in disciplinary action up to and including dismissal from the program (see Impaired Student Nurse Policy). - 9.
 Additional requirements may be mandated by a clinical agency and will be adhered to by ASU nursing students.